Nohossat/trading-project/README.md

 The application is available [here](https://trading-app-simplon.herokuapp.com/).

-## Stack
+## Data collection

-### Database

-In local, we used a **Postgresql** database to collect the stock information but for deployment purposes, we imported all the information into a **SQLite** database.
+We used the AlphaVantage API to collect the time series (daily) of each stock.
+For company news, we used the Stock News API.
+Locally, the data has been stored in a **Postgresql** database but for deployment purposes, we imported all the information into a **SQLite** database.

 ### Preprocessing

-We did an Exploratory Data Analysis in the **data_wrangling/preparation_dataset.ipynb**.
+We did an Exploratory Data Analysis in the **data_wrangling/preparation_dataset.ipynb** notebook.
-We use the **MSFT** stock to understand how to prepare the dataset for an LSTM model.
+We used the **MSFT** stock to understand how to prepare the dataset for an LSTM model.

 ### Machine Learning

 We compared a 1-hidden-layer LSTM and a 1-hidden-layer Bidirectional LSTM.
-We observe the results are slightly better with a simple LSTM so we trained and saved the simple model for each stock.
+We observed the results are slightly better with a simple LSTM so we trained and saved the simple model for each stock.

 ### Web Framework

-We use Flask to present the different stocks and enable the user to get some advice about buying or selling the stocks of his/her choice.
+We used Flask to display the different stocks and gives the user the ability to get some predictions about the trend of each stock.

 ## Local install